 Federal law requires each person to wear a mask at all times while in the airport and when using public transit, during boarding and deplaning, and for the duration of the flight.
+Those who have received a COVID-19 vaccination are still required to wear a mask.
 Refusal to wear a mask is a violation of federal law and may result in denial of boarding, removal from the aircraft, and/or penalties.

 When Masks Are Required